-Molar pregnancies tend to occur more commonly in younger and older women.
-In New Zealand it is estimated that 1 in every 1500 pregnancies will be a molar pregnancy.
+In New Zealand, it is estimated that one in every 1,200 pregnancies will be a molar pregnancy.
 Having a previous molar pregnancy increases the chance of having another molar pregnancy to between one in 100 and one in 50.
 Maternal age is also a risk factor – a molar pregnancy is more likely in a woman aged younger than 20 years or older than 35 years.

 However, signs and symptoms of a molar pregnancy may then appear and can include: